 When completed, the application of man-made snow will extend the ski season and improve the quality of the snow base for trail users.

 A special fund has been established for the snowmaking project within the Lapham Peak Friends organization.
 A donation of any amount is appreciated; moreover, special recognition will be given to donors of $100 & up.
 Fundraising begain in October 2005.
 Four months later, through the supreme efforts of a dedicted park manager, Ed Muzik, the Friends of Lapham Peak Snowmaking Committee, and key donations, the first man-made snow hit the trail at the Peak.
 Using equipment borrowed from the DNR, high pressure pumps pushed water through firehoses to the snowguns .
 A pump house erected by an area high school class added a base of operations and major electrical hookups for the portable snowguns helped make snow piles for the Snow Cat to move around.
 Over $60,000 in Phase 1 donations enabled our dream to become a reality.
 Phase 2 of the 4-phase project included digging a pond for a cold water source.
 We now have the pond and have buried pipes around the first part of the system.
 A $3000 donation will buy a section of underground piping.

 In order to expand the trail system, we will need a new pump.
-Two new Polecat Snomakers have been purchased in 2012 to greatly improve our snowmaking capacity.
+In the summer of 2014 a new pump has been ordered, thanks to the generosity of our donors.
+Two new Polecat Snomakers were purchased in 2012 to greatly improve our snowmaking capacity.

 Phase 3: 2 Kilometers of lighted trail with man made snow

 Phase 4: 4 Kilometers of lighted trail with man-made snow